Chousei coal mine skeletal remains salvage project

 The structure of the pier inside

-The next survey will be conducted in the shore peers where the drawings show no such piping, etc.
+The next survey will be conducted in the shore pier where the drawings show no such piping, etc.

 If we are still unable to enter the tunnel, there is a possibility that salvage work of the broken piping will be conducted.